luminescify/day-planner/README.md

-# day-planner
+# Work Day Scheduler

+## Description
-A useful application to track your daily tasks by the hour
+A simple calendar app for scheduling your work day by the hour.